Geoffrey Boot: Personal life

 Boot has four children with his wife Suzie.
-Mr and Mrs Boot own a number of properties including Sandgate Castle, a Device Fort in Sandgate, Kent. which is now used by his property investment company, AMT South Eastern Ltd.
+The baron and baroness own a number of properties including Sandgate Castle, a Device Fort in Sandgate, Kent. which is now used by his property investment company, AMT South Eastern Ltd.

 He is a commercial pilot and a chief flying instructor.
 He won the King's Cup Race three times and was a co-founder of FLYER magazine.
 In 2016, Boot announced that he would be downsizing his commitments.

-On the 18 March 1999 he was enrolled as a minor Scottish baron, with the title of Baron Boot of Waughton.
+On the 18 March 1999 he succeeded as a minor Scottish baron, with the title of Baron of Waughton.
+The title was announced in the Gazette as a matter of public record by the Court of the Lord Lyon who represents the crown in Scotland.
 Boot is related to the family associated with the Boots pharmaceutical chain.